- Townsville: February, July

 A Marine Science University with Great Learning Resources

-Master the fundamentals, such as understanding biological processes, the chemistry of the ocean, marine geography and fisheries science.
+Master the fundamentals, such as understanding biological processes, the chemistry of the ocean, coastal and marine geomorphology and fisheries science.
 Then, start planning field investigations and learn how to collect and analyse the data you find.
 Access the newest technologies and the most cutting-edge techniques to collate the data you need.

 Learn how to draw logical conclusions from what you know and devise workable solutions to problems.
 Gain the skills to understand how the intricate ocean systems work together so you can manage them effectively.
 You will also master practical skills in working safely in diverse marine environments.